gourshete/gourshete.github.io/_posts/2021-04-28-remove-stale-postmaster-pid.md

 system.
 And the other day when I was trying to start rails server, it was unable to connect to postgres server.
 The reason was postgres server was unable to start as system had `stale postmaster.pid` reference.

-How did I found the reason -
+If you are stuck at how I find out the reason, here it is -

 <img src="{{ '/assets/images/stale-postmaster-pid-error.png' | prepend: site.baseurl }}" alt="postgres-stale-postmaster-pid-error">

-So the answer was straight forward - **Go and delete postmaster.pid file**.
+So after knowing the problem, answer was straight forward - **Go and delete postmaster.pid file**.

 *How to do it?*